10 Great Apartment Upgrades Under $100

 Paint an Accent Wall

-IF your lease allows it, add real drama for the price of a little paint and some elbow grease.
+If your lease allows it (and very many don't), add real drama for the price of a little paint and some elbow grease.
 Think about which wall would make a real impact: it might be the one opposite your front door, or a fireplace wall, or the space behind your headboard.
 Then choose a color which is complementary with your skin tone, as well as to your décor, and go for it.
 Just be sure to protect the ceiling and carpet or flooring with painters’ tape and a tarp or newspapers before your start.
-And you may want to avoid the darkest of colors, because you’ll have to paint the wall its original color when you move.
+And you may want to avoid darker colors because you’ll have to paint the wall its original color when you move.

 Extra bed pillows